Linux-cpp-lisp/opt_einsum_fx/README.md

  - Fusing multiple einsums into one
  - Optimizing einsums using the [`opt_einsum`](https://optimized-einsum.readthedocs.io/en/stable/) library
  - Fusing multiplication and division with scalar constants, including fusing _through_ operations, like einsum, that commute with scalar multiplication.
+ - Placing multiplication by fused scalar constants onto the smallest intermediate in a chain of operations that commute with scalar multiplication.

 ## Installation